It is their number 10 in over thirty years, right? Well, fuck me running. This feels like yesterday when we first

 But then as the jagged 3rd track Now That We’re Dead unfolds, things start sliding slowly from stellar to mainstream.
 That this would happen already after track #2 in a double-disc production is amazing.
 And with this, I mean the lack of oomph and excitement that other records were able to incite.

 Now, add to that a tendency to pretty much structure their tracks to juice up the live fan crowd.
 To illustrate, the aforementioned Now That We’re Dead kind of heavily lumbers forward with the same riff for a felt eternity.
 Only at minute 1:34 do we get James Hetfield‘s first screamed vocal.
 The somewhat ubiquitous and at times out-of-synch drumming of Lars Ulrich is not helping matters either.

 Or do they?

 So hold on a second: Not all is lost.
 Halo on Fire almost gets the spirit working again that was so prevalent on Metallica – the self-titled album – and on Reload as well.
-Then you’ll find some meaty riffing on the somewhat confused track called … Confusion.
+Then you’ll find some meaty riffing on the somewhat confusing track called … Confusion.
 The track redeems itself after a wretched start later with adding a few decent solos too.

 We got ourselves a mixed bag of goodies, as hardwired as it may be.

 Mixing good material with more mediocre tracks.
 And then thrash and burn some down to boring levels does not necessarily help.
 That said, to serve blinding-hot thrashers over a record of almost 80 minutes to quench the trve metal thirst of the die-hard fan crowd would be a stretch for any eardrum.
 The variety of flavors on this disc thus makes sense.